PitchBlackRecoveryProject/Compiler/README.md

 - name: Recovery Compilation
   uses: Area69Lab/Recovery-Compiler@production
   env:
-    MANIFEST: "Recovery Manifest URL with -b branch" or "orangefox" for orangefox
+    MANIFEST: "Recovery Manifest URL with -b branch" or "orangefox" for orangefox android v10
     DT_LINK: "Your Device Tree Link"
     VENDOR: "Your Device's Vendor name as in used inside DT.
 Example: xiaomi, samsung, asus, etc."
     CODENAME: "Your Device's Codename as in used inside DT.
 Example: nikel, phoenix, ginkgo, etc."
-    KERNEL_LINK: "Kernel repo link with optional -b branch."
+    KERNEL_LINK: "Kernel repo link with optional -b branch.
+If not filled it would be detected as prebuilt"
-    KERNELISPREBUILT: "if your Kernel Is Prebuilt Set this To true else leave it emptly"
     TARGET: "Set as recoveryimage or bootimage if no recovery partition avaiable"
     FLAVOR: "eng or userdebug"
     EXTRA_CMD: "if you want to Execute any external Command Before Compilation Starts"